 The more steps you create for a customer on the path to purchase, the more chances you have to lose them along the way.
 For example, if you’re promoting your mountain biking tour in Peru, you want to link to that product’s page.
 If you just link to your homepage, you’re forcing the visitor to navigate to the product page themselves, which could result in losing them as a potential customer.

 If you’re posting about a special deal, you should have a page on your site just for the deal.
 If you have 10% off all of your tours in a particular country or city, you should link to that country or city’s product page.
 If you don’t have product pages for different categories of your products, that’s a change you can make to your site right now.

-These three website changes aren’t difficult to do.
+These website changes aren’t difficult to do.
 Yes, they’ll take time, but it’s worth it in the long run.
-If you work hard to ensure that you have high quality, professional-looking photos, thorough and compelling product descriptions, and are making smart use of landing pages, you’re three worthwhile steps closer to having a website that converts better.
+If you work hard to ensure that you have high quality, professional-looking photos, thorough and compelling product descriptions, and are making smart use of landing pages, you’re four worthwhile steps closer to having a website that converts better.

 Want more ideas to help improve your website?
 Download our Booking Conversion Guide.
 It comes with a printable checklist too!